 Watch for mood swings, depressed mood, or increasing anxiety or panic symptoms as this can be a sign you require further treatment.
 Speaking to your doctor and letting your physical therapist and family members know you are experiencing these feelings is important as they can help to monitor symptoms and ensure the proper treatment and management is provided.

-Understanding this element of your injury can help in your recovery.
+Understanding how concussions affect health can help in your recovery.
 In the past, a lack of knowledge meant the proper treatment was not prescribed.
 Today, we understand the mental and emotional impact of the injury, allowing for the proper referral to licensed health care providers or counselling to help you manage emotional challenges.

 Post Concussion Syndrome

 - Post-concussion syndrome is diagnosed when you have at least three of the following symptoms:

 - Intolerance to alcohol or changed behaviour when drinking alcohol

 - Loss of self-esteem

 - Fear of permanent issues that build your anxiety and stress

 Your Symptom Checklist